 Score the crackers into the desired sizes.

-Sprinkle a liberal amount of course sea salt on top of the crackers.
+Sprinkle a liberal amount of coarse sea salt on top of the crackers.
 Remember, these crackers don’t have salt in the batter, so this step is important.

 Remove and cool to room temp.
 Enjoy!